Postcodes in the United Kingdom: Crown dependencies

 The Channel Islands and the Isle of Man established their own postal administrations separate from the UK in 1969.
-Despite this, they adopted the UK-format postcodes in 1993–94: Guernsey using GY, the Isle of Man using IM, and Jersey using JE.
+Despite this, they adopted the UK-format postcodes in 1993–94: Guernsey using GY, the Isle of Man using IM, and Jersey using JE and administer them consistent with the administration practices of Royal Mail.

-The independent jurisdiction of Sark was assigned a unique postcode prefix GY10 in 2011 to differentiate it from Alderney.
+The independent jurisdiction of Sark was assigned a unique postcode district GY10 in 2011 to differentiate it from Alderney.
 The CEO of Guernsey Post, Boley Smillie, said "this has been a long time coming" and "...
 Sark should have had its own identity back then [when postcodes were adopted in 1993]".

 British Overseas Territories

-Some of the British Overseas Territories have postcodes that follow the format of the UK postcode system:
+British Overseas Territories are generally responsible for their own postal systems, including postcodes.
+A number of BOTs have been independently introduced poistcodes: Bermuda has developed its own postcode system, with unique postcodes for street and PO Box addresses, as have the Cayman Islands, Montserrat and the British Virgin Islands.
+Montserrat recently introduced postal codes.
+A system has been under consideration in Gibraltar for some time, but not yet settled.

+The postal code systems introduced independently by BOTs are shown below:

-These were introduced because mail was often sent to the wrong place, e.g., for St Helena to St Helens, Isle of Wight. and Ascension Island to Asunción, Paraguay, and many online companies would not accept addresses without a postcode.
+For the remaining BOTs (including Gibraltar) postcodes have recently been introduced to address long-standing concerns.
+Mail was often misdirected and sent to the wrong place, e.g., to St Helena instead of St Helens, Merseyside or St Helens, Isle of Wight.; and to Edinburgh instead of Edinburgh, Tristan da Cunha, Many online companies would not accept addresses without a postcode and residents were accordingly being denied access to retail and other services.

 Mail from the UK continues to be treated as international, not inland, and sufficient postage must be used.

-Bermuda, the UK's most populous remaining overseas territory, has developed its own postcode system, with unique postcodes for street and PO Box addresses, as have the Cayman Islands, Montserrat and the British Virgin Islands.
-Montserrat recently introduced postal codes, and a system has been under consideration in Gibraltar with the code GX11 1AA being introduced as the generic postcode for the territory in the interim.
+The introduced postcodes broadly follow the structure of the UK postcode system (in that they contain two parts, each alphanumeric, and the second part in the format 9AA, with 1ZZ adopted for all BOTs except Gibraltar which adopted 1AA).
+In Gibraltar's case, the UK format has been fully adopted (and effectively creates a new postcode area GX).